It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 By eating slowly, the stomach tends to adjust to the quantity of food consumed and will ease the efficient breakdown and absorption of nutrients.
 This will help the body properly convert food into energy and allow the easy passage and disposal of waste.

-Slowing down while eating will let us experience the full flavour of our holiday indulgences and will give us an extra layer of joy to the season.
+Slowing down while eating will let us experience the full flavour of our holiday indulgences and will give us an extra layer of joy for the season.
 This eating strategy may have the additional benefit of helping us recognize that traditional holiday foods never give us extra satisfaction and are no longer worth the extra effort or calories they require.

 Sleep More to Weigh Less